Disaster Resources

 Long-Term Recovery Survey for Residents with Unmet Needs

 Residents that experienced damage and financial loss as a result of Hurricane Ian and are struggling with unmet needs, you may be eligible to receive financial assistance and case management based on your income.
-Take the long-term recovery survey to help local organizations build a picture of what is needed here in Charlotte County and see if you are eligible for assistance.
+Complete the long-term recovery application to help local organizations build a picture of what is needed here in Charlotte County and see if you are eligible for assistance.
 Please note, taking the survey is not a guarantee you will receive services.

 Insurance deductible assistance through the Florida Housing Finance Corporation: bit.ly/2rcVpyr